openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgwdseu_0_0.md

 Association groups allow the device to send unsolicited reports to the controller, or other devices in the network.
 Using association groups can allow you to eliminate polling, providing instant feedback of a device state change without unnecessary network traffic.

-The FGWDSEU supports 5 association groups.
+The FGWDSEU-221 supports 5 association groups.

 ### Group 1: Lifeline